 1. Heat a pan or pot with 1 tbsp oil.
 Add onions, cashews, cardamoms, cinnamon and cloves.
 Saute them until the onions turn light golden or transparent.
 Then add tomatoes and saute until they turn soft.
 You can also cover and cook.

-You can also add all the ingredients to a pan along with half cup water.
+OR Alternately you can also add all the ingredients to a pan along with half cup water.
 Cover and boil until tomatoes turn soft.

 2. Cool completely.
 Add them to a blender.
 Make a smooth puree.
+If your blender is not powerful enough and cannot make a smooth gravy, then filter/strain the puree to a bowl.

 3. Heat a pan with oil and saute bay leaf, cinnamon stick and cardamoms for a minute.
 Add ginger garlic paste and saute until the raw smell goes away.